IfcSharp/IfcSharpLibrary/README.md

 // IfcSharpLibrary also takes care of creating the GlobalId if you simple pass 'null' ifc.Building building = new ifc.Building(GlobalId: null, Name: new ifc.Label("my first ifc-building"));

-// due to reflection ifc.ENTITY objects which have no parent you dont need to assign it to a variable new ifc.RelAggregates(RelatingObject: project, RelatedObjects: new ifc.Set1toUnbounded_ObjectDefinition(building));
+// due to reflection ifc.ENTITY objects which have no parent dont need to be assigned it to a variable new ifc.RelAggregates(RelatingObject: project, RelatedObjects: new ifc.Set1toUnbounded_ObjectDefinition(building));

 // write the current state of the ifc.Repository.CurrentModel to a STEP file